 Anthrozoology at Carroll

-- Canine Classes—You’ll learn canine training techniques working with regional shelter dogs, which also benefit from our program since we’re rehabilitating them from their lives at dog rescues.
+- Canine Minor—You’ll learn canine training techniques working with regional shelter dogs, which also benefit from our program since we’re rehabilitating them from their lives at dog rescues.
 Your education and training will be specific to animal-assisted activities and therapies, search and rescue, or scent detection.

-- Equine Classes—You’ll explore the many ways the horse-human relationship can contribute to psychological, physical, and spiritual well-being.
+- Equine Minor—You’ll explore the many ways the horse-human relationship can contribute to psychological, physical, and spiritual well-being.
 In addition to learning about the implications of the horse-human relationship throughout history and developing essential skills to work in the field of equine assisted activities and therapies, you’ll also gain a strong foundation in safe and ethical horsemanship practices.

 - Animals and Society Minor (proposal in progress)—You’ll learn about animals in human cultures over space and time in classes from the humanities, social sciences, and natural sciences.
 This new minor is for students who want to have a broad scholarly look at human-animal interactions, and is a terrific preparation for graduate school, as well as a career in various animal-oriented professions.